Story: Otago region

 From the 1960s to the 1980s Dunedin’s mayors were well-established civic or business figures like Jim Barnes and Cliff Skeggs, a leader of the ‘tartan mafia’ business network.
 Sukhi Turner and Peter Chin, Dunedin mayors in the 1990s and early 2000s, were distinctive for their ethnicity – Turner is an Indian Sikh, and Chin is Chinese.
 Warren Cooper, Queenstown mayor in both the 1970s and 1990s (and a member of Parliament from 1975 to 1996), was another promoter and developer, often in the face of vigorous opposition.

-In 2009 Dunedin had two parliamentary electorates.
+In the 2010s Dunedin had two parliamentary electorates.
 Both seats had usually been held by the Labour Party.
-The rest of Otago was essentially one electorate, the massive Clutha–Central Otago, usually a National Party stronghold.
+The rest of Otago was covered by two electorates, Clutha–Central Otago and Waitaki, usually National Party strongholds.
 The whole of Otago lay within the Māori electorate of Te Tai Tonga.

 The Otago regional council took over the responsibilities of a number of catchment (river) boards in 1989.
 Within the region Queenstown Lakes district council took in most of the former Lake County, Central Otago district most of the former Vincent and Maniototo counties, and Clutha district the former Clutha, Bruce and Tuapeka counties. Ōamaru, Waitaki and Waihemo counties became Waitaki district.
 The areas around and including Dunedin were incorporated in Dunedin city.
 It is the nation’s largest city in terms of area, stretching as far as the Rock and Pillar Range, some 60 kilometres from central Dunedin as the crow flies.